All About Bale Wrap and Silage Plastic Recycling

 One issue with any recycling program is densifying the product, in this case, bale wrap and silage plastic, enough to efficiently transport it to an end market.

-To quickly and inexpensively densify these plastics for storage, handling, and transport, Cleanfarms is testing the use of a manual compacting system, which was designed and manufactured by Full Circle Plastics of Nobleford, Alberta.
+To quickly and inexpensively densify these plastics for storage, handling, and transport, Cleanfarms tested the use of a manual compacting system, which was designed and manufactured by Full Circle Plastics of Nobleford, Alberta.

 How to access a manual compactor:

-- Some municipalities offer mobile compactors that can be delivered directly to farm.
-Contact your participating municipality and agricultural department for availability.
+Some municipalities in Alberta still offer mobile compactors that can be delivered directly to farms or used at a transfer site.
+Contact your municipality and agricultural department for availability.

 Davin Johnson, Alberta Program Advisor